| Blog |

 “Youth workers should not have the same reading rights as teachers.”

-2. All-day schooling: More than just lessons – a living space full of opportunities!
+2. Full-day school: More than just lessons – a living space full of opportunities!

-In addition to the numerous challenges, the expansion of all-day schooling offers great opportunities for education, social development and participation.
-The quality of all-day schooling is reflected in how well it succeeds in enabling every single child to learn and live successfully.
-All-day schooling transforms schools from mere places of learning into real living spaces and offers great opportunities.
-Because all-day schooling offers more time and a variety of learning and leisure situations, teachers can, for example, better take into account the social needs and individual learning situations of their pupils.
+In addition to the numerous challenges, the expansion of full-day school offers great opportunities for education, social development and participation.
+The quality of full-day school is reflected in how well it succeeds in enabling every single child to learn and live successfully.
+Full-day school transforms schools from mere places of learning into real living spaces and offers great opportunities.
+Because full-day school offers more time and a variety of learning and leisure situations, teachers can, for example, better take into account the social needs and individual learning situations of their pupils.
 Supported by multi-professional teams, a shared responsibility emerges in which teaching is meaningfully combined with additional learning and support opportunities.
 Cooperation with the world outside school also opens up new possibilities.
-Studies and research projects show the advantages of all-day schools:
+Studies and research projects show the advantages of full-day schools:

 Mastering the all-day schooling – pupils in class at primary school